GMELab/lmutils.r/README.md

 ### `lmutils::remove_rows`

 Removes rows from a matrix.
-- `data` is list of matrix convertable objects.
+- `data` is list of matrix convertible objects.
 - `rows` is a vector of row indices (1-based) to remove.
 - `out` is a standard output file.